Common Work Injuries

 Severe trauma to the spinal cord can cause shards of bone to protrude into the surrounding tissue and nerves.
 To remediate this damage, surgery is often necessary.
 Doctors may need to insert pins or bone grafts to stabilize the spinal column.
 Steroids are another possible treatment.
 This can quicken the healing process; unfortunately, steroids also bring the risk of infection.
 After initial treatment, the patient will need to rehabilitate.
-Rehabilitation is necessary to strengthen muscles (if possible) as well teach the individual to live with their new disability.
+Rehabilitation is necessary to strengthen muscles (if possible) as well as teach the individual to live with their disability.
 Some rehabilitation has been successful in nearly restoring complete muscle function.
 Patients can expect the most rapid part of their recovery within the first six months.

 Sprains, Tears & Strains